 The amendments also clarify the relationship between accounting policies and accounting estimates by specifying that a company develops an accounting estimate to achieve the objective set out by an accounting policy.
-The amendments are effective for periods beginning on or after January 01, 2023, and will apply prospectively to changes in accounting estimates and changes in accounting policies occurring on or after the beginning of the first annual reporting period in which the company applies the amendments.
+The amendments are effective for periods beginning on or after January 01, 2023, and will apply prospectively to changes in accounting policies occurring on or after the beginning of the first annual reporting period in which the company applies the amendments.
 The amendments are not likely to affect the financial statements of the Company.